kolotaev/ride/README.md

 ## Features

-- Size: 12 bytes (96 bits), smaller than UUID, larger than snowflake
+- Size: 12 bytes (96 bits).
+See [comparison](#comparison-with-other-unique-identifiers)
+- Guaranteed uniqueness for 16,777,216 (24 bits) IDs per second and per host/process
-- Base32 hex encoded by default (20 chars when transported as printable string, still sortable)
+- Base32 hex encoded by default (20 chars when transported as printable string, sortable)
-- Non configured, you don't need to set up a unique machine and/or data center ID
 - K-ordered
+- No need to set up a unique machine and/or data center ID
 - Embedded time with 1 second precision
-- Unicity guaranteed for 16,777,216 (24 bits) unique IDs per second and per host/process
 - Lock-free